KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/homework/part_2_initialize_your_project_as_a_git_repository.md

 1. On the command line, type the following: ``git init``
 2. Now type: ``git status`` This command lists the files and folders git thinks it should track.
-3. In Sublime, create a new file called **.gitignore** (note, this file starts with a dot).
+3. In Atom, create a new file called **.gitignore** (note, this file starts with a dot).
 See Part 2 of the project section above if you need help creating new files.

   ![](../images/18.png)